-Prepare everything you need for announcing the winner and sharing the message about your project next week.
+Prepare everything you need for announcing the winner at your awards ceremony next week.
 You should have certificates ready for the winning group and for the other groups that participated.
 Plan feedback to give for each group, including something they did well and areas for improvement, as well as an explanation of the correct answers to the quiz questions.
-If you're holding an awards ceremony to announce the winner, prepare what you're going to say and confirm the plan for the ceremony.
-Remember to give an introduction about what the competition was about and how it was organised and judged.
+Prepare what you're going to say on the day - remember to give an introduction about what the competition was about and how it was organised and judged.
 Try to make it fun and positive - you want people to feel motivated to save energy, not guilty for using it!